fulldecent/swift6-module-template/README.md

 Clone or [download a release](https://github.com/fulldecent/swift-package/releases) and run the  `./configure` program.
 It will ask you some questions and generate a project.

+Or if you have CocoaPods installed, you can alternatively start a new project using this template with: `pod lib create --verbose --template-url='https://github.com/fulldecent/swift3-module-template.git' MyNewPodsName`

 You then add all the interesting features you want your module to have.

 ### Using CocoaPods to manage dependencies for your example app